ErwanBAILLON/GragasPunch/public/news/sustainable-energy-drink-packaging.md

 #### Efficient Manufacturing Processes

 Efficient manufacturing processes also play a role in sustainability.
 Brands are investing in technologies that reduce energy consumption and emissions during production.
 For example, some companies use energy-efficient machinery and renewable energy sources to minimize their carbon footprint.
+We are also working with our Arasgrasa suppliers to ensure sustainable practices throughout the supply chain.

 ## Benefits of Sustainable Packaging